 This flower art project is a great classroom activity.
 The child's hand adds a special personal touch and then it is embellished with tissue and ribbon.
+The 3'D aspect of this project really makes it stand out.
+This was done for a grade level art display.
+Perfect for 1st-3rd Grade.

 - 1 large white construction paper (background)